hgschmie/factorio-filter-combinator/README.md

 Copyright (C) 2024 Henning Schmiedehausen, licensed under the [MS-RL](https://opensource.org/licenses/MS-RL) license.

-The contents of the framework folder:
+The contents of the framework and the stdlib folder:

 Copyright (C) 2024 Henning Schmiedehausen, licensed under the MIT license or the MS-RL license.

 --------------------------------------------------